RichardRNStudio/react-native-find-local-devices/README.md

     // This listener will be activated if you don't pass any ports to the package.
   });

+  // Getting local devices which have active socket server on the following ports:
   FindLocalDevices.getLocalDevices({
     ports: [70, 85, 1200],
     timeout: 40
   });

+  // When the discovering is running, you can cancel that with the following function:
+  FindLocalDevices.cancelDiscovering();
 // ...
 ```